d1vanov/libquentier/INSTALL.md

 ## Dependencies

 Dependencies include the following Qt modules:
- * For Qt5: Qt5Core, Qt5Gui, Qt5Widgets, Qt5Network, Qt5PrintSupport, Qt5Xml, Qt5Sql, Qt5Test, Qt5LinguistTools + Qt5DBus on Linux platform only + optionally either Qt5WebKit and Qt5WebKitWidgets or Qt5WebEngine (and Qt5WebEngineCore for Qt >= 5.6), Qt5WebEngineWidgets, Qt5WebSockets and Qt5WebChannel
+ * For Qt5: Qt5Core, Qt5Gui, Qt5Widgets, Qt5Network, Qt5PrintSupport, Qt5Xml, Qt5Sql, Qt5Test, Qt5LinguistTools + Qt5DBus on Linux platform only + optionally either Qt5WebEngine, Qt5WebEngineCore, Qt5WebEngineWidgets, Qt5WebSockets and Qt5WebChannel (if the library is built with note editor and/or authentication manager)

-The dependency on QtWebKit or QtWebEngine for Qt4 and Qt5 is enabled by default but can be disabled by passing special arguments to `CMake`, see the details below.
+The dependency on Qt5WebEngine is enabled by default but can be disabled by passing special arguments to `CMake`, see the details below.

 Non-Qt dependendencies of libquentier are the following:
  * libxml2 - for validation of Evernote notes ENML against the DTD